 So now that you’ve gone through the list, you should have an idea of what the best of the best in the monitors series look like.
-They’re bold, big, and beautiful, allowing you to appreciate gaming as well as official work more of an art form than a mere hobby.
+They’re bold, big, and beautiful, allowing you to appreciate gaming and official work more of an art form than a mere hobby.
 However, you still need to pick!
 And that’s the hard part, even after we just narrowed it all down to 15 contenders.

-Best Monitor Buying Guide: Detailed Guide
+Best Monitor Buying Guide In India

 However, the price is not necessarily an indicator of quality, as there may be a monitor better suited to you than one that costs you a bit or a lot more.
 So if some good monitors come in your price range, shortlist them and then individually judge them.

 This is probably the most important factor to pay attention to when buying a monitor since it’s the one aspect of a monitor that can truly determine the maximum potential of a GPU.
-The monitors currently on the market offer a range of display resolutions, i.e., the pixel count of the display, which translates visual quality of the images displayed on the monitor.
+The monitors currently on the market offer a range of display resolutions, i.e., the pixel count of the display, which translates the visual quality of the images displayed on the monitor.